Dynamics of large cooperative pulsed-coupled networks: The proof of synchronization

-We denote by ${\mathcal P}_k$ the set of all the recurrent code-patterns with length $k$, obtained from all the initial states of the network.
-We denote by

-the number of elements of the set ${\mathcal P}_k$, i.e. $\# {\mathcal P}_k $ is the number of all the possible, mutually different, recurrent code-patterns with length $k$, obtained from all the initial states of the network. \end{definition}

-\begin{lemma} {\bf (A) } If from some initial state of the network there exist two different (minimal) instants $0 < t_0 < t_p$ such that all the cells spike simultaneously at $t_0$ and at $t_p$, then the network eventually periodically synchronizes spikes with some natural spiking period $p \geq 1$.
+\begin{lemma} {\bf (A) } If from some initial state of the network there are two different (minimal) instants $0 < t^*_0 < t^*_p$ when all the cells spike simultaneously, then the network eventually periodically synchronizes spikes with some natural spiking period $p \geq 1$.

-Besides, after the waiting time $t_0$, the sequence $\{I_n\}_{n \geq 0}$ of clusters is periodic with period $p$, i.e. Also, and the sequence $\{t_n\}_{n \geq 0}$ of instants for which at least one cell spikes satisfies:

 {\bf (B) } If from all the initial states the network eventually periodically synchronizes spikes with the same period $p \geq 1$, then the number of all the possible recurrent code-patterns with length $k \geq 1$ is